 One registration for all three days.
 Register for IPF Virtual here!

 April 22 – Expansion

 The global offshore wind energy industry is experiencing unprecedented growth.
 In particular, the groundbreaking support of the U.S. federal government is setting up the industry to move forward rapidly.
-Offshore wind is poised to contribute to climate change solutions as well as play a leading role establishing inclusive business models for the global and U.S. supply chain.
+Offshore wind is poised to contribute to climate change solutions as well as play a leading role in establishing inclusive business models for the global and U.S. supply chain.
 The time for offshore wind is now – how can you transform your business to play a role in this rapidly expanding industry?
 Join us on April 22 for four sessions with industry leaders who will discuss the current areas of expansion contributing to the success of offshore wind and where we go from here.

 May 13 – The First One Hundred Days: Offshore Wind Kicks into High Gear

-January 20 started the clock on what will be an historic period for offshore wind energy in the United States.
+January 20 started the clock on what will be a historic period for offshore wind energy in the United States.
 Within its first week in office, the Biden Administration issued an Executive Order to double offshore wind by 2030 – initiating the Administration’s plans to reshape the country’s energy policy and achieve a clean energy grid by 2035.
 Since then, the Biden Administration has taken a series of actions that will affect the offshore wind for the next decade and guide federal agencies that oversee industry growth.
 In response to these and other anticipated policy actions, the offshore wind industry is shifting focus to key aspects of the supply chain and resolving barriers that impede project development.
 Join industry leaders and public officials to discuss the impact of federal policy changes and market reaction.

 June 17 – Safety First